Best Visa Crypto Cards 2026

 Visa crypto cards fall into three categories, each with different funding mechanics:

-Prepaid (20+ cards).
+Prepaid.
 You load crypto or fiat onto the card before spending.
-Crypto.com, KAST, RedotPay, and Coinbase all use this model.
+Crypto.com, Coinbase, Kolo, and RedotPay use this model.
 The advantage is no debt risk and simple budgeting.
 The disadvantage is that funds are locked in the card issuer's system (unless self-custodial) and cannot earn yield while loaded.

-Crypto-backed credit (7 cards).
-You deposit crypto as collateral and borrow against it to spend. ether.fi (4 tiers) and Avici (2 tiers) use this model.
+Crypto-backed credit.
+You deposit crypto as collateral and borrow against it to spend. ether.fi and Avici use this model.
+Tria uses account abstraction which is a related but distinct approach.
 The advantage is spending without selling your crypto, avoiding a taxable disposal event.
 The disadvantage is liquidation risk if your collateral value drops below the required ratio.

 Custody Models: Who Holds Your Crypto